decentraland/adr/RFC/RFC-14-p2p-adapter.md

 # Competition (alternatives)

 - One simple solution using a P2P mesh, in which peers broadcast to others, and upon receiving a message, they relay to their connections.
-The problem with this solution is there is the possibility of messages going thought the network after the same message is deliver, which implies the need to build a mechanism to discard old messages (using time or hops).
-Another problem is the possibility of clusters in the mesh, which may cause certain group of peers, to not see the ones in another group.
+The problem with this solution is there is the possibility of messages going thought the network after the same message is delivered, which implies the need to build a mechanism to discard old messages (using time or hops).
+Another problem is the possibility of clusters in the mesh, which may cause certain group of peers to not see the ones in another group (partitioned).

 # Non-goals